 The Future of Sustainable Design: Eco-Friendly Trends for 2024

-Biophilic design is a concept that seeks to reconnect people with nature through the use of natural elements and materials.
-In 2024, we can expect to see an increase in the incorporation of living walls, indoor gardens, and natural light sources in both residential and commercial spaces.
-This design approach not only enhances the aesthetic appeal of a space but also improves air quality and promotes well-being.
+Biophilic design is a concept that seeks to reconnect people with nature by incorporating natural elements into the built environment.
+In 2024, we can expect to see a surge in biophilic design, with architects and designers integrating more green spaces, living walls, and natural lighting into their projects.
+This trend not only enhances the aesthetics but also promotes well-being and improves air quality.